 When the pandemic lockdown began, I spent several weeks in a fervent effort researching how to grow our own organic vegetables.
-To save you time, I’ve compiled what I’ve learned on the basics of the square foot garden method, getting started growing your own organic vegetable garden, and info and links for you to get everything you need.
+We’ve had two abundant years growing our own vegetables since then.
+To save you time, I compiled what I’ve learned on the basics of the square foot garden method (and updated this for 2022!), getting started growing your own organic vegetable garden, and info and links for you to get everything you need.

-I started researching what it takes, and decided on the square foot garden method since its main focus is efficient production, even in small growing areas.
-It turns out you only need a few things.
+When planning our backyard vegetable garden, I decided on the square foot garden method since its main focus is efficient production, even in small growing areas.
+You only need a few things to get started, and just a small space with natural sunlight.
 Here’s a comprehensive, straightforward, no-nonsense guide of what you need to get started here for you, to save your time and sanity because there is a lot of click-bait, drip fed content out there to maximize clicks and monopolize your time.

 I’m also providing links to what we bought, which I thoroughly vetted by poring over reviews.
 I really wanted to have a successful first run at this gardening thing, because we’re tired of spending a fortune on delivered produce and I have zero confidence in the supply chain going forward since there are going to be shortages of workers.

 Gardening is something I’ve always wanted to try anyway, so why not start under duress?
 Let’s learn together, shall we?